tdwg/bdq/tg2/_review/docs/guide/users/index.md

 #### 3.2.2 Outputs: Data Quality Reports (non-normative)

 Software that includes an implementation of one or more Tests may produce `Data Quality Reports`.
 The form that such `Data Quality Reports` may take is not specified by the BDQ standard, however, it does specify elements that should be present in such reports (see [7.1 Data Quality Reports (normative)](../implementers/index.md#71-data-quality-reports-normative) in the [Implementer's Guide](../implementers/index.md)).
-A detailed discussion of how `Data Quality Reports` relate to the Tests can be found at [3.1](../../guide/bdqtest/index.md#31-structure-of-response-normative) in the [BDQ Tests and Assertions Document](../../guide/bdqtest/index.md).
+A detailed discussion of how `Data Quality Reports` relate to the Tests can be found at [4.1 Structure of Response](../../guide/bdqtest/index.md#41-structure-of-response-normative) in the [BDQ Tests: Concepts, Types, and Use](../../guide/bdqtest/index.md) document.

 #### 3.2.3 Outputs: Responses from Tests (normative)

-The specifications for the structure of a response from running a Test can be found in [3.1 Structure of Response (normative)](../../guide/bdqtest/index.md#31-structure-of-response-normative) in the document [BDQ Tests and Assertions](../../guide/bdqtest/index.md).
+The specifications for the structure of a response from running a Test can be found in [3.1 Structure of Response (normative)](../../guide/bdqtest/index.md#31-structure-of-response-normative) in the document [BDQ Tests: Concepts, Types, and Use](../../guide/bdqtest/index.md).

 ##### 3.2.3.1 Shorthand for Responses from Tests (non-normative)